codemuggle09/pack-my-bag/README.md

 # Pack My Bag – Smart Travel List Generator

 Pack My Bag is a smart travel checklist generator that creates personalized packing lists based on your destination, travel dates, weather, and trip type.
 Whether you're heading to the beach, a business trip, or an adventure trek, this app helps ensure you never forget anything important.
+Additionally you can add things to the list too :)

 ## Features